 After you download the app, just link your cards to start earning points automatically.
 What’s not to love?

 Real savings come when you have income from multiple side hustles.
-Signing up for a top paying survey site like Survey Junkie is a smart crank up your earnings.
+Signing up for a top paying survey site like Mypoints is a smart crank up your earnings.

 Many supermarkets heavily discount produce and baked goods at the end of the day.
 If you’re ok with a day old loaf of bread, this is a simple way to save.